mirfan899/sppas/Packager/tuto/annotate/043_phonetization.md

 ### Add a new language in Phonetization

-* Create a pronuncation dictionary and:
+* Create a pronunciation dictionary and:
     - add it in the folder "dict" of the "resources" directory
     - "one word at a line"
     - second columns is brackets